bwmarrin/go-alone/README.md

 	// You can reuse this struct as many times as you wish token2 := s.Sign(data)

-	// You can easily Unsign a token, which will verify the signature is valiod
+	// You can easily Unsign a token, which will verify the signature is valid
 	// then return signed data of the token. ok, data := s.Unsign(token)
 	if !ok {